 Take your BBQ smoking to the next level with this easy Smoked Stuffed Chicken Thighs with Cheese and Ham recipe from Steven Raichlen’s Project Smoke cookbook!

 Hi there, y’all!
 I’m back after being MIA with posting the last 2 weeks on TEA.
-I took a much needed break to spend a little down time with family and friends, which meant lots of grilling and chilling, like this BBQ pork belly.
+I took a much needed break to spend a little down time with family and friends, which meant lots of grilling and chilling, like this BBQ pork belly (and this recipe for stuffed chicken thighs with cheese).
 Truth: that BBQ pork belly was one of the best things I’ve ever put in my mouth!
 I’ll be making it again very soon, so be on the lookout for it to appear on here as a summer blog post.

-The last 2 weeks, I’ve been cooking a bunch of recipes out of my Steven Raichlen’s Project Smokecookbook.
+The last 2 weeks, I’ve been cooking a bunch of recipes out of my Steven Raichlen’s Project Smokecookbook, and this smoked chicken recipe is one of my favorites.
 After what seemed like a month of crappy, cold, rainy weather here in New England, finally the clouds parted, the sun came out, and I was able to get my grilling and smoking on again.

 Smoked Stuffed Chicken Thighs With Cheese and Ham

-Let me tell you how much I loved making (and eating!) delicious smoked stuffed chicken thighs with cheese and ham.
-When I first got my book, I thumbed through it and earmarked this recipe because it has ham, swiss cheese, pickles, and mustard in it….all the flavors of a delicious Cuban sandwich, which happens to be one of my all-time FAVORITE sandwiches in the whole world!!
-Well, this chicken definitely wasn’t a let down once I made it because it tastes just like a low carb version of a Cuban!
-Low carb and lovin’ it ?
+Let me tell you how much I loved making these delicious bbq chicken thighs.
+When I first got my book, I thumbed through it and earmarked this recipe immediately because it has ham, swiss cheese, pickles, and mustard in it….all the flavors of a delicious Cuban sandwich, which happens to be one of my all-time FAVORITE sandwiches in the whole world!!

 Smoked stuffed chicken thighs are wonderful to make for a party (hello there Memorial Day cookout!) because they can be made ahead of time.
 Store them covered in the refrigerator until ready to cook…or smoke.